ialokvishwakarma/SmartStock/README.md

 ## Description

 A web-based inventory and warehouse management system built using Java and SpringBoot with server-side rendering UI using Thymeleaf.
-The project is built to manage warehouse, stock, and operations efficiently and also provides a dynamic UI for user experience.
-The endpoints are secure with Role-Based Access implemented using Spring Security.
+It enables efficient management of warehouses, stock, and operations with secure role-based access using Spring Security.

 ## Tech Stack